 Newborn Must Haves and Best Baby Buys Ultimate Checklist

-Preparing for you baby’s arrival is a lot of work.
-From Nursery furniture to clothes, diapers, feeding equipment , strollers, car seats, it makes a long list .
-But what are the most essential items you should have before your baby arrives ?
+Preparing for your baby’s arrival is a lot of work.
+From Nursery furniture to clothes, diapers, feeding equipment, strollers, car seats, it makes a long list.
+But what are the most essential items you should have before your new baby arrives?

 It can be overwhelming for new parents to decide what stuff you need for your newborn as there are so many things they need.
 To make it easier we have made two lists as below:

 For the Hospital

 Your newborn doesn’t need much in the first few days apart from milk, sleep and you.
 However here is the absolute basics to pack to make both your lives comfortable in the hospital.

 Although the hospital provides blankets to keep your baby warm, you should take some of your own in case they get dirty or you think they are not soft enough.

 1 large cotton blanket and 2 or 3 swaddle (receiving) blankets will be enough.
 Swaddle blankets will keep your baby cosy and warm and give it the “womb” feel.
 It can also be used for burping.